 Tip: ferry routes between the Small Cyclades are served regularly by ferries departing from Athens, but also by the local boat Express Skopelitis.
 This legendary boat has been operating in the Small Cyclades for more than 30 years.
 Unless you suffer from seasickness, traveling with Skopelitis is a unique experience that you will never forget - especially if the sea is rough!

-On our Map of ferries, you can see all available connections and compare prices for ferry tickets to Koufonisia at a glance.
-Plan your island hopping in the Aegean hassle-free with Ferryhopper!
+On our Map of ferries, you can see all the available ferry routes from Koufonisia, so that you can easily organize your island hopping in the Aegean hassle-free with Ferryhopper!

 Koufonisia ferry: schedules and tickets